python/devguide/triaging.rst

 Any Python core developers are welcome to invite a Python contributor to the Python triage team.
-Do note that the responsibilities of a Python triager is more elevated than a developer on bpo.
+Do note that the responsibilities of a Python triager are more elevated than a developer on bpo.
 For example, the Python triager has access to more repositories than just CPython.
 Triagers will be responsible to handle not just issues, but also pull requests, and even managing backports.